 People of any age, even children, can become infected with COVID-19.
-Adults are most affected and people over age 60 and adults who also have other health conditions are at greater risk for severe illness.
+Adults are most affected and people over age 60, adults who also have other health conditions, and those who are not vaccinated are at greater risk for severe illness.